ericthehacker/magento-untranslatedstrings/README.md

 ## Expected Results

 Currently, the module only collects untranslated strings into the table `ew_untranslatedstrings_strings`.
 If I have more time I'll add a proper Magento report with filter and export capabilities -- see the issues for some of my ideas.

+## Caveat

+Currently, the module introduces a preformance penalty, **only if enabled in system configuration**.
+That means, it should be safe to have installed on both production and stage, but you probably don't want to enable it on production all the time.
+Note that it's disabled by default.